CreativeInquiry/ComfyCV/README.md

 ## EasyTrain (YOLO)

 [**`easytrain-yolo`**](easytrain-yolo/README.md) is a command-line tool for custom-training an Ultralytics YOLO computer vision model, in order to recognize and locate objects in images and video.
 In order to train the detector, [EasyTrain](easytrain-yolo/README.md) consumes annotations created with [EasyLabeler](https://github.com/CreativeInquiry/ComfyCV/tree/main/easylabeler) (see above).
-EasyTrain [includes a ComfyUI workflow](easytrain-yolo/README.md#6-use-your-model-in-comfyui) that demonstrates the end-to-end use of the comfyui-ultralytics-yolo node with a custom-trained easytrain-yolo model.
+EasyTrain [includes a ComfyUI workflow](easytrain-yolo/README.md#6-use-your-model-in-comfyui) that demonstrates the end-to-end use of the `comfyui-ultralytics-yolo` node with a custom-trained model.

 [![piles_test_with_yolo_inference.gif](easytrain-yolo/images/piles_test_with_yolo_inference_cropped.gif)](easytrain-yolo/README.md)